leandrogoe/leandrogoe.github.io/_posts/2024-05-26-checking-microservice-contracts.md

 bootstrap();
 ```

 Ta-da!
-Now when your app starts, it will also write an openAPI specification to a file.
+Now when your app starts, it will also write an OpenAPI specification to a file.
 Pretty cool, isn't it?

 Well, here is the thing: I lied to you.